rullionsolutions/diamond/README.md

 visually.

 Arguably, the situation was better when Microsoft ruled the world, and MS Word and Visio operated to some extent as de facto standards, and interoperated reasonably well.
-But if this was ever the case for a while, it isn't any more.
+But if they were ever ubiquitous for a while, they aren't any more.

 The web offers the promise of content organized into coherent chunks and joined together by references (links), eliminating repetition and enhancing knowledge - Wikipedia is clearest example.